cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 where $A$ is the pre-exponential factor, $b$ gives the temperature dependent of the pre-exponential factor ($b=0$ indicating no dependence), and $R$ is the universal gas constant.

-The forward and reverse reaction rate coefficients for a chemical reaction are related to each other through the reaction equilibrium constant, $K$:
+The forward and reverse reaction rate coefficients for a chemical reaction $j$ are related to each other through the reaction equilibrium constant, $K$:

 \begin{align}
   K_j &= \frac{k_{j}^{(f)}}{k_{j}^{(b)}}, \qquad j =1, \ldots, M